datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

 * **Module:**

-   Since a L7 load balancer will be able to append to `X-Forwarded` headers, we need to configure Ambassador to trust the value of these headers.
-The following `Module` will configure Ambassador to trust a single L7 proxy in front of Ambassador:
+   Since a L7 load balancer will be able to append to `X-Forwarded` headers, we need to configure $productName$ to trust the value of these headers.
+The following `Module` will configure $productName$ to trust a single L7 proxy in front of $productName$:

    ```yaml
    apiVersion: getambassador.io/v2